Agustín Delgado: International career

 Delgado's first goal at the 2002 FIFA World Cup was also the first goal for the Ecuadorian team in a World Cup, against Mexico.
-Delgado was joint top scorer (with Hernán Crespo) in the CONMEBOL qualifiers for the tournament with 9 goals.
+Delgado was joint top scorer (with Hernán Crespo) in the CONMEBOL qualifiers for the tournament with nine goals.

-Delgado was known for being a strong player and an excellent finisher with either foot, but especially for his aerial prowess towering over opposing defences.
-He had a superb sense of positioning in the box and excellent field awareness.
-All this has given Tin an iconic status in Ecuador, and he obtained a reputation as one of the most feared South American strikers.

-He helped Ecuador qualify once again for the World Cup, contributing 5 goals in 10 games but stated that Germany 06 would be his last.
-In the 2006 FIFA World Cup, Delgado scored in the 80th minute in Ecuador's shock 2–0 win in their opening match against Poland.
-In the following game, he scored in the 55th-minute goal in their 3–0 victory over Costa Rica, enabling Ecuador to qualify alongside hosts Germany for the last 16.
+Delgado helped Ecuador qualify once again for the 2006 FIFA World Cup, contributing five goals in ten games, but stated that the 2006 tournament would be his last.
+Delgado scored in the 80th minute in Ecuador's shock 2–0 win in their opening match against Poland.
+In the following game, he scored in the 55th minute of a 3–0 victory over Costa Rica, enabling Ecuador to qualify alongside hosts Germany for the last 16.

 After the 2006 World Cup, Delgado announced his retirement from international football.
-He finished his international career with 71 caps and a record 31 goals for the national team.
+He returned for a farewell match against Costa Rica in September 2011 where he played the final five minutes, finishing his international career with 72 caps and a then-record 31 goals for Ecuador.